Workshop + hackathon in conjunction with EACL 2021.

 The aim of the hackashop is to foster discussion and research on the combination of language technology and news media content.
-We aim to establish a forum for both (1) discussing scientific advances in analysis of news stories and their reader comments and in automated generation of reports, as well as for (2) experimental work on identifying interesting phenomena in reader comments and reporting on them.
+The hackashop is a forum for both (1) discussing scientific advances in analysis of news stories and their reader comments and in automated generation of reports, as well as for (2) experimental work on identifying interesting phenomena in reader comments and reporting on them.

-We specifically welcome cross-disciplinary collaborations of computer scientists with media researchers and other social scientists in order to reach richer insights into the needs and opportunities in news media analysis and generation.
-We encourage contributions that address multilingual settings, including (but not limited to) low-resource languages.
+We embrace cross-disciplinary collaborations of computer scientists with media researchers and other social scientists in order to reach richer insights into the needs and opportunities in news media analysis and generation.
+We welcome contributions that address multilingual settings, including low-resource languages.

 The hackashop implements a novel, dual format: (1) a traditional track with paper submissions, reviews and paper presentations, and (2) an active, experimentation-based track where hackathon-type online activities precede the workshop, and hackathon teams/individuals present their work in the workshop.
-Datasets and a suite of tools for optional use in the hackathon will be provided by the organizers.
+Datasets and a suite of tools for optional use in the hackathon are provided by the organizers.
 Participants can choose to participate in only one or in both roles.
-Both formats have their own calls for papers and participation.
+Both formats had their own calls for papers and participation (see below).